BYLAW 9210

 4. Administration shall prepare a report with respect to the implementation of a policy which report shall be presented to the Board on or before the earlier of the following dates:

-5. The Board may review the implementation of the policy or give such directions to Administration or a Board committee for reports on or directions for the implementation of the policy.
+5. The Board may review the implementation of the policy or give such directions to Administration for reports on or directions for the implementation of the policy.

 Minor Updating Process